 Quarterly results of most of the companies in India contain the following sections and information:

 - Independent auditor’s review report for the disclosed financials

 - Statement of promoters’ shareholding and pledging levels

-- Balance sheet, mainly in September quarter (half year) and March quarter (full year)
+- Balance sheet, mainly in the September quarter (half year) and the March quarter (full year)

 - Statement of investor complaints

-- Notes disclosing key outcomes of board meeting, status of projects under execution, dividend declaration and other critical developments about the company.
+- Notes disclosing key outcomes of the board meeting, the status of projects under execution, dividend declaration and other critical developments about the company.